20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ## Illustrative redshift

 The key here is that we're going to discard physicality, and just show a measure of redshift.
-To do this, we first pick a fairly arbitrary wavelength - in my case I use $555$[^dontdoit], to represent green light.
+To do this, we first pick a fairly arbitrary wavelength - in my case I use $555nm$[^dontdoit], to represent green light.
 We then carry on as normal, and calculate $z+1$.
-Our intensity data is defined as the $Y$ component of the $XYZ$, see [here](https://en.wikipedia.org/wiki/SRGB#From_sRGB_to_CIE_XYZ), but put more simply: we convert to linear sRGB, and then calculate Y as:
+Our intensity data is defined as the $Y$ component of the $XYZ$ colour space which represents power, see [here](https://en.wikipedia.org/wiki/SRGB#From_sRGB_to_CIE_XYZ).
+Put more simply: we convert to linear sRGB, and then calculate Y as:

 [^dontdoit]: You might be tempted to try and do something more fancy like dominant colours or whatever, but the reality is when you're dealing only with a narrow range of visible light it makes 0 difference

 $$Y = 0.2126 r + 0.7152 g + 0.0722 b$$

-Once we've calculated our new intensity via the same intensity equation (plugging in $Y$), its then time to recolour our texture.
-We don't actually want to use our new wavelength - because it contains no useful colour information, but instead interpolate between red and blue. $z$ has a range of $[-1, +inf]$, so we split into two branches
+Once we've calculated our new intensity via the intensity equation, its then time to recolour our texture.
+We don't actually want to use our new wavelength - because it contains no useful colour information, but instead interpolate between red and blue depending on the value of $z$. $z$ has a range of $[-1, +inf]$, so we split into two branches

 ### Redshift Only